goyamamoto/effetune/docs/plugins/analyzer.md

 ## Latency Monitor

-Displays estimated audio input, processing, and output latency.
-The values are refreshed every second so you can keep an eye on how much delay is introduced by your system and effect chain.
+Shows audio input, processing, and output latency.
+Input and output values are taken directly from your system whenever possible.
+Processing latency is sampled every 100&nbsp;ms and displayed as a moving average.
+Values refresh once per second.

 ### What It Shows
 - **Input Latency**: Time from the audio source to the processing stage
-- **Processing Latency**: Estimated total latency reported by the browser
+- **Processing Latency**: Average latency introduced by the effect chain
 - **Output Latency**: Time from processing to your speakers or headphones

 Use this tool to troubleshoot large delays or confirm that your setup is performing as expected.